Clearing advice for parents and guardians

 How can you help?

-- Visit our undergraduate bursaries page to see if your child is eligible for a bursary towards their study costs.
+3. Check our bursaries page to see if your child is eligible for help with study costs